ispamm/rhemo/README.md

 # Learning Speech Emotion Representations in the Quaternion Domain
-This repository supports the [paper](https://arxiv.org/abs/2204.02385) "Learning Speech Emotion Representations in the Quaternion Domain" submitted to IEEE Transactions of Audio, Speech and Language processing.
-Here you can find easy instructions for the download of the required data  and our pre-trained weights, for training from scratch RH-emo on Iemocap and for the application of our approach to a generic speech emotion recognition dataset.
+This repository supports the [paper](https://arxiv.org/abs/2204.02385) "Learning Speech Emotion Representations in the Quaternion Domain" submitted to IEEE/ACM Transactions of Audio, Speech and Language processing.
+Here you can find easy instructions for the download of the required data and our pre-trained weights, for training from scratch RH-emo on IEMOCAP and for the application of our approach to a generic speech emotion recognition dataset.

 ## Installation